-I'm a native New Yorker who has recently returned after living and working as a photojournalist for 34 years in Florida and Ohio.
+I'm a native New Yorker who has recently returned after living and working as a photojournalist for over 30 years in Florida and Ohio.

-I began my photojournalism career as a staff photographer from 1984-1989 at Palm Beach Daily News/Life Magazine.
+I began my photojournalism career as a staff photographer at Palm Beach Daily News/Life Magazine.

 From 1996-2015—In collaboration with writer and then husband, Michael Ruhlman, my work focused on food, cooking techniques and professional cooking appearing in cookbooks, magazines and online editorial publications.